drvinceknight/pfm/_sources/building-tools/02-functions-and-data-structures/tutorial/main.md

     a_n = a_{n - 1} + a_{n - 2}, n \geq 2\end{array}\right.
 $$

-Verify the following that the following identify holds for $n\leq 500$:
+Verify that the following identity holds for $n\leq 500$:

 $$
     \sum_{i=0}^n a_i = a_{n + 2} - 1